NVIDIA/MatX/docs_input/basics/fusion.rst

     (A = B * (cos(C) / D)).run();

-Using the typical order of operations rules, we evaluate the expression in parentheses first (``(cos(C) / D)``), followed by the multiple, then the assignment.
+Using the typical order of operations rules, we evaluate the expression in parentheses first (``(cos(C) / D)``), followed by the multiply, then the assignment.
 Written using standard C++ operator overloading, we would have a cosine, division, multiplication, and assignment overload.
 Each operator performs their respective task, then returns the value computed.
 That returned value is stored somewhere (either out to memory or possible in a register), then the next operator uses that output as input into its own computation.
 Finally, the assignment writes the value,